UFCW Canada Local 1006A hosted its fourth annual Stewards' Conference, drawing a record 230 stewards from across the province.

 Caroline Brisebois, Cashier and Steward at Loblaws Vanier, was thrilled to be at the conference.

-“The conferences are always amazing,” said Caroline Brisebois, a cashier at Loblaws Vanier.
+“The conferences are always amazing,” said Brisebois.
 “Fighting for people’s rights is hard - the conference showed us that we are everyday heroes.
 I am a steward because I want to help solve issues for the membership and, make life better for the people I work with.”